nsilveri/CHT_Manager/README.md

         1) cheat = "number of cheats".
         2) cheat entries consisting of 3 elements (description, code, enable state).

+    All changes to the list of cheats in the tool are not really saved until you use the 'Save As...' button.

 <p align="center">
     <img width="55%" height="55%" src="images/cht_example_file.png">